TrandonNarasimulu/AngularWebApI/README.md

     swagger in dotenet core you can visit this link "https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-nswag?view=aspnetcore-3.1&tabs=visual-studio".

 - XUnit and Moq
     This API makes use of XUnit and Moq for all its unit tests.
-There are Application and Integration unit tests.
+There are Application unit tests.
 The Application tests are only to test the flow of the code and to ensure that you can reach all code paths with the corresponding conditions.
-The Integration tests are meant to test the actual responses from the API controller when you call an endpoint.
 XUnit is used to label any test methods as well as to Assert any values.
 Moq is used to mock the Infrastructure services, so that you can specify what kind of result it should return.
 You can also verify how many times a method should be called using Moq.
 For more infomation on XUnit you can go here "https://xunit.net/".
 For more information on Moq you can go here "https://github.com/moq/moq4".
 All the unit tests are arranged using the Arrange Act Assert pattern.
 You can read up more about this pattern here "https://docs.telerik.com/devtools/justmock/basic-usage/arrange-act-assert".
 All unit tests can be run directly from Visual Studio.
-If any integration tests fail, you can try rerun them on their own.